 We get a lot of feedback that we are a fabulous family venue.
 Unusually, the experience and the different hands-on exhibits we offer appeal to everyone from children, who become fully engaged with minimal parental input through teenagers (who think we are a ‘cool’ place) to adults and seniors.

-Due to the number of stairs to climb, you might prefer to leave your pushchairs and buggies at the reception.
+Due to the number of stairs to climb, you might prefer to leave your pushchairs and buggies at the reception, we can offer you a baby carrier to borrow during your visit.
 Baby changing facilities are available in the public toilets.
 Our staff will be happy to help you with any queries.